sassoftware/restaf/doc.md

     .then ( msg => console.log( msg ) )
     .catch( err => console.log( err ) )

 payload is either null or is an object with information to logon to the server.
 If null, restAF assumes that your browser session has been authenticated by other means.
+In an non-browser environment you have to pass in the valid payload.

 Below is a typical payload for a nodejs application payload = {
+    authType    : 'password',
     host        : 'http://yourserver:portno',
     user        : username,
     password    : user password,